-At the righthand side of the bottom bar in the interface, FabFilter Pro-Q 2 contains a set of
+At the righthand side of the bottom bar in the interface, FabFilter Pro-Q offers a set of

 The Global Bypass button lets you bypass the entire plug-in.
 While most